6 Less-Crowded Hot Springs in Colorado

 The Orvis Hot Springs and Spa is located in Ridgway, Colorado, at the base of the San Juan Mountains.
 Just 55 minutes from Telluride, Ridgway is a popular place to stop for gas and other amenities before heading into Telluride.
 But the local hot springs make for a great excuse to stop and soak for a bit.

 Aside from its clothing-optional element, Orvis is also known for being truly natural.
 They don’t heat or treat their water.
-Choose from 10 soaking pools, seven of which are outside with temps ranging from 65° to 112° F. Their super chill vibes and uncomplicated check-in process make this one of my favorite stops when heading back to Denver from Telluride.
+Choose from 10 soaking pools, seven of which are outside, with temps ranging from 65° to 112° F. Their super-chill vibes and uncomplicated check-in process make this one of my favorite stops when heading back to Denver from Telluride.
 They also offer lodging, camping, and RV sites if you want to stay overnight.